Washington state NAACP chapter leader investigated over racial identity

-SEATTLE A prominent leader of the African-American community in Spokane, Washington, is under investigation for identifying herself as black on a city job application, as a white couple set off a media storm by saying they are her biological parents.
+SEATTLE A local leader for the NAACP civil rights group is under investigation in Washington state for identifying herself as black on a city job application, as a Caucasian couple claims to be her biological parents.

-Dolezal is also president of the Spokane chapter of the National Association for the Advancement of Colored People (NAACP), the nation's oldest and largest civil rights organization.
+Dolezal is also president of the Spokane chapter of the National Association for the Advancement of Colored People, the nation's oldest and largest civil rights organization.

 The city probe was opened after local media questioned Dolezal's racial identity, Stuckart said.
-The questions came after Dolezal filed police complaints of racial discrimination, most recently that she received hate mail.
+He added that Dolezal filed police complaints of racial discrimination, most recently that she received hate mail.

 "We are gathering facts, looking at city code, to determine if any city policies in relation to boards or commissions were violated," Stuckart said.

-Spokane's Spokesman-Review newspaper reported that Dolezal's birth certificate shows her born to a white Montana couple, who say they are of European and Native American descent.
+Spokane's Spokesman-Review newspaper reported that Dolezal's birth certificate shows her born to a white Montana couple, who says they are of European and Native American descent.

-Dolezal did not immediately respond to Reuters' requests for comment.
-But she told Spokane's KREM2 television on Thursday: "If I was asked I would definitely say yes, I do consider myself to be black."
+Dolezal did not immediately respond to requests for comment.
+But when asked by the Spokesman-Review about her race and ethnicity Thursday, she said "that question is not as easy as it seems."

-"There's a lot of complexities ... and I don't know that everyone would understand that," the Spokesman-Review newspaper quoted her as saying, also on Thursday.
+"There's a lot of complexities ... and I don't know that everyone would understand that," the newspaper quoted her as saying.
 "We're all from the African continent."

 "We are her birth parents and we do not understand why she feels it's necessary to misrepresent her ethnicity," Lawrence Dolezal told CNN.